RavensbourneWebMedia/Web-development-workshop/sessions/11/README.md

 -->

 ### Qualitative research

-Interview at least 5 people who you identified as part of your core audience (see [guidelines above](#interview-guidelines)), then [blog](#blog) about what you found out.
+**Interview** people who you identified as part of your website audience (see [guidelines above](#interview-guidelines)), then [blog](#blog) about what you found out.

+You can conduct your interviews over the phone, or via Skype/FaceTime.

+Between now and next Friday, your team should have interviewed **at least 5 people** (1-2 interviews per team member).
+The more the better!

 ### Blog

-*Individually*: jot down the **5 key points** for each interview as early as possible, whilst they're all still fresh in your memory.
+*Individually*: jot down the **5 key points** for each interview as early as possible (ideally right after your interview is over) whilst they're all still fresh in your memory.

 Then *with your team*: write a **summary** of your interviews, in which you highlight **emerging patterns** (e.g. more than one interviewee pointing out the same issue).